-Aside from recovering data from unbootable PC, iBoysoft Data Recovery can also recover deleted files/photos, recover data from formatted inaccessible drives, recover data from corrupted drives, perform RAW file system data recovery, etc. It can recover deleted/lost files on any type of external media, including external hard drives, USB flash drives, SD cards, memory cards, CF cards and more.
+Aside from recovering data from unbootable PC, iBoysoft Data Recovery can also recover deleted files/photos, recover lost data from formatted inaccessible drives, recover lost data from corrupted drives, perform RAW file system data recovery, etc. It can recover deleted/lost files on any type of external media, including external hard drives, USB flash drives, SD cards, memory cards, CF cards and more.

-Tutorial to recover data from unbootable PC
+Tutorial to recover lost data from unbootable PC

-Step 1: Remove the internal hard drive and attach it to a working computer.
+Step 1: Remove the internal hard drive.

 Step 2: Download and install iBoysoft Data Recovery on the working computer.

-What to do when Windows 10/8/7 won't boot?
+What to do when Windows 10 won't boot?

-Fix 1: Check the power supply
+1. Check the power supply

+Believe it or not, the number one reason why a Windows 10 computer won't turn on is there is no power supply.
 To troubleshoot the power supply issue, unplug your computer and plug it directly into a working wall outlet, instead of a power strip or battery backup.
 Ensure the power cord is connected properly.

-Fix 2: Check your monitor or display
+2. Check your monitor or display

-If your computer powers on as the fans start up or the power lights blinks, but the screen stays black.
+If your computer powers on as the fans start or the power lights blinks, but the screen stays black.
 It's likely the computer may actually be booting but the monitor or display is at fault.